This post was most recently updated on April 4th, 2021

 Before we start talking about why Cyprus is a first-world country, we need to understand what a “first-world” country is.

-The concept of first world country was originated during the Cold war.
+The concept of a first-world country was originated during the Cold war.

-Countries that were in the support of NATO and the USA, and opposed the Soviet Union and Communism, were considered as first-world countries.
+Countries that were in support of NATO and the USA and opposed the Soviet Union and Communism were considered as first-world countries.

 You can read here in detail about why Cyprus is considered a developed country to know better.